alexnardini/FLAM3_for_SideFX_Houdini/README.md

 The FLAM3H camera sensor will precisely display the image framing.

+Once framed, you can save the Flame and be sure it will be framed the same in other applications like Apophysis, Fractorium and others.

 ![Fractorium to FLAM3HOUDINI 01](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_camera_sensor_to_Fractorium_01.jpg)
 ![Fractorium to FLAM3HOUDINI 01](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_camera_sensor_to_Fractorium_02.jpg)
 `Camera sensor: FLAM3H to Fractorium`